jhsheets/ai_graph_query/README.md

 5. Click on `settings > models > pull a model from ollama.com`
 6. Enter `llama2` and press download
 7. Restart the localai_api service in docker

+# TODO
+1. Use Streamlit in my Dockerfile to serve up a webserver I can query instead of having hard-coded questions
+2. Use a different way to download the LLM file instead of requiring using ollama-ui
+3. Fix docker compose so the langchain app will properly wait on graphdb and llama to be available, or at least doesn't crash if theyr'e not up (yet)
+4. Use a more complex database example
+5. Try switching from Neo4J to Postgres with Apache AGE